A look into the life and work of Dr. Rick Chromey and the journey to GenTech

 On Air Introductions - :30, :60

 Dr. Rick Chromey is a cultural explorer, social historian, generational futurist and international keynote speaker.
 A best-selling author, he has penned over a dozen books on leadership, natural motivation, creative communication, and classroom management.
 His most recent work, GenTech: An American Story of Technology, Change, and Who We REALLY Are is now available online and in bookstores everywhere.
-His book is an engaging romp exploring why labeling people by when they are born, like “Baby Boomers” and “Millennials” just doesn’t work!
+His book is an engaging romp that explores why labeling people with terms like “Baby Boomer” or "Gen X" or “Millennial” or "Gen Z" just doesn’t work!

 Culture, History, Education and Leadership